54nd339/Portfolio/content/projects/DataViz.md

 showInProjects: true
 ---

 Website for Dataviz competition organised by Konnexions & Optix.
+Users can register to take part in the quiz competition.